Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Introduction to SHSs

-Although the case where $\lambda_l$ is independent of $\boldsymbol{x}(t)$ has been previously analyzed in \cite{8469047}, the above settings remain an open research area, and analyzing them will let us characterize/optimize the performance of an ample number of systems.
-We report below one of the simplest applications/examples of such systems.\\ \textbf{Illustrative Example.} Consider a scenario where $x(t)\in[0,\infty)$ denotes the AoI of a certain system at time $t$.
+Although the case where $\lambda_l$ is independent of $\boldsymbol{x}(t)$ has been previously analyzed in \cite{8469047}, the above settings remain an open research area.
+The next section will showcase the need for a different methodology to study such systems compared to the independent case.
+Note that such an analysis will let us characterize/optimize the performance of an ample number of systems.
+We report below one of the simplest applications/examples of such systems.
+It is worth noting that the illustrative example (and later examples found in the paper) can be used as a reference for the readers to see how a status updates system can be fitted to an SHS model. \\ \textbf{Illustrative Example.} Consider a scenario where $x(t)\in[0,\infty)$ denotes the AoI of a certain system at time $t$.
 To that end, we have

 We consider that $q(t)$ can only have one value, such as $0$.
 In other words, $\mathbb{Q}$ is the singleton $\{0\}$.
 We suppose that as the age evolves, a self-transition counter starts ticking.
 Specifically, the transition intensity is equal to $\lambda_1(x(t),t)=a_1x(t)$ where $a_1>0$.
 When a transition occurs, the age $x(t)$ is reset to $0$.
 In other words, the reset function is defined as $\boldsymbol{\phi}_1(0,x,t)=(0,0)$.
 This simple scenario describes a transmitter-receiver zero delay system where, as the age grows, the transmitter decides with a higher probability to sample a specific physical process and sends a packet containing its value to the monitor side.
 An illustration of this example can be found in Fig. \ref{illustrationexample}. \\ Given the ability of age-dependent SHSs to model a wide variety of applications, a fundamental question arises: how can we analyze such systems?
 In the sequel, we answer this question and present a thorough analysis of the SHSs family in question.